-Traditionally speaking, there is a link between the month of Elul and the Book of Exodus of the Bible.
+Traditionally speaking, there is a link between the month of Elul and the Book of Exodus in the Bible.

 It is Jewish tradition that Moses ascended the mountain on Rosh Chodesh Elul (the beginning of the month of Elul) to plead for the forgiveness of Israel’s idolatry.
 It is also believed that he descended the mountain with the second set of Tablets on Yom Kippur, during the closing of the period of repentance.

 The great medieval French Biblical commentator Rashi (1040–1105) described Moses as ascending Mount Sinai three times, each time for 40 days and 40 nights.

 The first 40 days began on the 6th of Sivan, 50 days after the Exodus on the day which we celebrate as Shavuot (Pentecost).
 This is the traditional day that Moses first received the Ten Commandments.

 When he came down the mountain, he saw the people worshiping the Golden Calf and smashed the tablets containing the commandments (Exodus 32:19).

 We can only imagine how disappointed and desperate he must have felt.
 The Israelites had fallen!
 What was the cure?
 Would that sweet fellowship ever be experienced again?

 He then burned the idol and judged the transgressors, again ascending the mountain on the 19th of Tammuz to intercede for Israel 40 more days.

 After 40 days, he again descended the mountain only to be called back by God on the first of the month of Elul to receive a new set of tablets.